 Written lab reports will generally be submitted at the end of the laboratory period.
-Any lab report which is turned in within 24 hours after that time will receive HALF CREDIT.
-Experiments submitted later than this will automatically be assigned a grade of ZERO.
+If additional time is needed to complete a write-up, lab reports may be turned in for full credit no later than the beginning of the next lab period.
+Experiments submitted after this time will automatically be assigned a grade of ZERO.
 In the event that a student is absent from a laboratory and the absence is unexcused, no make-up will be permitted and a grade of ZERO will be recorded for that experiment.

-In the event that the number of unexcused absences in the course exceeds three (3), one point will be subtracted from the student's final average for each additional unexcused absence following the third.
+PLEASE NOTE: In the event that the number of unexcused absences in the course exceeds three (3), one point will be subtracted from the student's final average for each additional unexcused absence following the third.